Jvmd95/NLP-project-guide/README.md

-# Sentiment analysis project walkthrough
+# Text classification project walkthrough

-On this walkthrough I go through all necessary steps to create your own sentiment analysis project.
+On this walkthrough I go through all necessary steps to create your own [text classification](https://monkeylearn.com/text-classification/) project.
 I choose twitter as the data source, as its relatively easy to mine data from it.

 Lets begin with data extraction